 You may still face a penalty if one of the insurance plans below is the only health insurance plan you have:

-You may not be responsible for the penalty if you are in one of the following circumstances:
+You may not be responsible for the penalty if:

-- You are uninsured for less than three months in a year.
+- You are uninsured for fewer than three consecutive months in a year.

-- Your application reveals you have very low income and cannot afford insurance premiums.
+- Your application reveals that you have very low income and can’t afford insurance.

-- Your income is so low you are not required to file a tax return.
+- Your income is so low that you aren’t required to file a tax return.

-- You qualify under the new income limits for Medicaid but your state has not accepted the Medicaid expansion.
+- You qualify under the new income limits for Medicaid, but your state hasn’t accepted the Medicaid expansion.

-If you file for health insurance coverage in the Marketplace, your results will indicate any waivers or financial assistance for which you qualify.
+When you apply for health insurance coverage in the marketplace, your results will indicate any financial assistance for which you qualify.